N00172468/Controlled_Randomised_Pattern_Demo/README.md

 ### Ex.
 1 - Playing with Shapes and Patterns
 - A pattern of lines isolated within a circular perimeter.
+- Practicing the use of `TWO_PI` - based on P5.js docs.

 ---